 Apprehended Violence Orders (AVOs)

-Police must apply for an ADVO if an offence has been committed, if one is being committed or if one is imminent or likely to be committed.
+Police must apply for an ADVO if a domestic violence offence has been committed, if one is being committed or if one is imminent or likely to be committed.

 If an ADVO is accompanying a criminal charge, and a plea of guilty is entered to that charge, then the court is obliged to make the ADVO final unless there is a good reason not to.